 John – Also known as John the Beloved, served as one of the Apostles

-The purpose of this post, and those to follow, is to focus on one particular Gospel account, and that is the Gospel of John.
-Why John?
+So why focus on the Gospel according to John?
 It is special in that it presents a special theological character and is considered to have had a profound and lasting influence on the development of early Christianity.
 John has the most unique material in his book, 90% of the information is not in the other three Gospels.

 Key Themes of John